whimtrip/jwht-htmltopojo/README.md

 You can test your CSS selector [here](https://try.jsoup.org/).

 >`attr` parameter allows you to define which part of an html tag you want to use for the corresponding field. "text" is default.
-Also "html", "innerHtml" or "outerHtml" is supported.
+Also "tag", "html", "innerHtml" or "outerHtml" are supported.
 Any other attribute can also be stated but it might result in null values so be careful not to mistype those.
 An example of custom attr can be found in the above example with `ratingColor` field of `Meal` class.